libxsmm/libxsmm/README.md

 make THRESHOLD=$((60 * 60 * 60))
 ```

 The maximum of the given threshold and the largest requested specialization refines the value of the threshold.
-Please note that explicitly JITting and executing a kernel is possible and independent of the threshold.
+Please note that explicitly JIT'ting and executing a kernel is possible and independent of the threshold.
 If a problem size is below the threshold, dispatching the code requires to figure out whether a specialized routine exists or not.

 In order to minimize the probability of key collisions (code cache), the preferred precision of the statically generated code can be selected: